jootten/A2C_Lunar_Lander/report.md

 \end{aligned}
 $$

 with $w$ depicting weight matrices for the input $x_t$, $u$ the weight matrices for the previous hidden state $h_{t-1}$, $b$ the bias and $\sigma$ the sigmoid function.
-But in contrast to the GRU it uses only one hidden state $h_t$ instead of an additional cell state.
+But in contrast to the GRU, it uses only one hidden state $h_t$ instead of an additional cell state.
 The calculation of the hidden state/output of the cell integrates the previously computed gates.

 $$
 \begin{aligned}